mhadimedia/mhadimedia.github.io/content/posts/the-drafts/index.md

 ---
 title: "The drafts"
 date: 2023-09-25
 description: "Half written, half baked.
-Coming soon to a full post near you... or not."
+Coming soon to a full post near you... or not"
 tags:
    - tweets
 ---